Advice

 Interactive credit score section

-Start with a utilization check, then open the accordions for tactics, timing, and common mortgage score lanes.
+Start with a utilization check, then open the accordions for tactics, timing, and the credit ranges lenders commonly review.

 Credit utilization quick check